 This mode should be used any time a child safety seat, except a booster, is installed in passenger front or rear seating positions.
 Children 12 years old and under should be properly restrained in a rear seating position whenever possible.
 Refer to Safety restraints for children or Safety seats for children later in this chapter.

-How to use the automatic locking mode
+How to use the automatic locking mode Non-inflatable safety belts

-- 1. Buckle the combination lap and shoulder belt. - 2.
-Grasp the shoulder portion and pull downward until the entire belt is pulled out.
+- Buckle the combination lap and shoulder belt. - Grasp the shoulder portion of the belt and pull downward until the entire belt is pulled out.